 The assets and liabilities of the subsidiaries for which the functional currency is other than the U.S. dollar are translated into U.S. dollars, the reporting currency, at the rate of exchange prevailing on the balance sheet dates.
-Revenues and expenses are translated into U.S. dollars at average exchange rates prevailing during the period.
-Resulting translation adjustments are included in accumulated other comprehensive income (loss).
+Revenues and expenses are translated into U.S. dollars at the exchange rates prevailing on the last business day of each month.
+Resulting translation adjustments are included in accumulated other comprehensive income/(loss).